MichaelGreenNZ/MG_MA3_StartShow/README.md

 # Usage

 You Patch your fixtures the same as the exisiting start show, and build your groups the same.
-You need your fixtures to be put in their roughly correct 3D position as on the StartShow Update Layout view there is a new group for the Phaser Grid Selection which is an overall Grid selection of your Fixtures from the Top Down Perspective.
-You'll also need to store the Full Linear selection into the Phaser Linear Group.
+You need your fixtures to be put in their roughly correct 3D position, this makes group creation and the Grid Groups work better with the Phaser Faders.

 # Support